memphis242/ascii_to_sevseg/README.md

    - `0 - 9`
    - `A - Z` and `a - z`
    - Symbols: `[ ] _ - | =`

+### Compile-Time Configuration
+In addition, the internal implementation of the encoding is _optionally_ configurable (at compile-time), using the macros present within [`ascii7seg_config.h`](./ascii7seg_config.h).
+Specifically, you can change
+- the range of supported characters (see next section),
+- whether a lookup table is used or a computation (speed vs space) - see benchmark/profiling section,
+- and how you want the encoding available to you within `Ascii7Seg_Encoding_U` (bit-packed or separate `bool`'s)

+You'd simply set the macros as you like and then rebuild the library for your architecture.
+The idea behind this flexibility is to allow you, the user, to prioritize speed vs space.
+Again, this is _optional_ and by default, speed is prioritized (lookup tables are used and the encoding is _not_ bit-packed) for the full range of conceivable ASCII characters on a 7-segment display.

 ## Usage
 In the near future, I will place the various build artifacts produced here into a package and publish that to some package management system that you can then conveniently pull in, but for now, you may: